NetComposer/nksip/doc/reference/callback_functions.md

 ```

 Some of the callback functions allow the SipApp to send a response back to the calling party.
 See the available responses in [sending responses](sending_responses.md).
+-->

 A typical call order would be the following:
 * When starting the SipApp, `init/1` is called to initialize the application state.
-* When a request is received having an _Authorization_ or _Proxy-Authorization_ header, `get_user_pass/3` is called to check the user`s password.
+* When a request is received having an _Authorization_ or _Proxy-Authorization_ header, `sip_get_user_pass/4` is called to check the user`s password.
-* NkSIP calls `authorize/4` to check is the request should be authorized.
+* NkSIP calls `sip_authorize/3` to check is the request should be authorized.
-* If authorized, it calls `route/6` to decide what to do with the request: reply, route or process locally.
+* If authorized, it calls `sip_route/5` to decide what to do with the request: proxy it, reply to it or process it locally.
-* If the request is going to be processed locally, `invite/3`, `options/3`, `register/3` or `bye/3` are called, and the user must send a reply.
-If the request is a valid _CANCEL_, belonging to an active _INVITE_ transaction, the INVITE is cancelled and `cancel/2` is called.
-* After sending a successful response to an _INVITE_ request, the other party will send an _ACK_ and `ack/3` will be called.
+* If the request is going to be processed locally, `sip_invite/2`, `sip_options/2`, `sip_register/2` etc. are called, depending on the incoming method, and the user must send a reply.
+If the request is a valid _CANCEL_, belonging to an active _INVITE_ transaction, the INVITE is cancelled and `sip_cancel/3` is called.
+After sending a successful response to an _INVITE_ request, the other party will send an _ACK_ and `sip_ack/2` will be called.
-* If the request creates or modifies a dialog and/or a SDP session, `dialog_update/3` and/or `session_update/3` are called.
+* If the request creates or modifies a dialog and/or a SDP session, `sip_dialog_update/3` and/or `sip_session_update/3` are called.
-* If the remote party sends an in-dialog invite (a _reINVITE_), NkSIP will call `reinvite/3`.
+* If the remote party sends an in-dialog invite (a _reINVITE_), NkSIP will call `sip_reinvite/2` if it is defined, or `sip_invite/2` again if not.
-* If the user has set up an automatic ping or registration, `ping_update/3` or `register_update/3` are called on each status change.
+* If the user has set up an automatic ping or registration, `sip_ping_update/3` or `sip_register_update/3` are called on each status change.
 * When the SipApp is stopped, `terminate/2` is called.

 It is **very important** to notice that, as in using normal `gen_server`, there is a single SipApp core process, so you must not spend a long time in any of the callback functions.
 If you do so, new requests arriving at your SipApp will be blocked and the other party will start to send retransmissions.
 As no transaction has been created yet, NkSIP will see them as new requests that will be also blocked, and so on.